GFaure9/yaml-ML/README.md

 > and train basic machine learning models in a supervised manner,
 > by providing the whole instructions through a bunch of keywords in a YAML file.

+> [!WARNING]
+> *Disclaimer*: this is the very first version of the package, that is still under development.
+> Do not use in production, or at your own risk.

 # Table of Contents

 [Quickstart](#-quickstart)